Bỏ qua đến nội dung

 • Start on boot

-• Watchdog (Automatically restarts if there is an issue)
+• Watchdog (Automatically restarts if an error occurs)

 • Auto update